Dhawgupta/hrldm/notes/Logs.md

 4. I have done completed the implemenetaiton, but I have yet to check for the bugs and also add the provision of arguemnt parsing.

+## 15/2/19
+Today I have almost finished the implementation of the meta policy.
+Issues:
+1. Sometimes the controller polciy is not taking the quitting action, whcih is worry some, I think we should put some sort of max episode limit